EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/19_beat.md

 # Packetbeat

-* Agent permettant d'indexer des paquets réseau transitant dans un système d'informations
+* Agent used to index network packets passing through an information system
-* Possibilité d'activer des modules permettant de supporter des trames standardisées.
+* Possibility to enable modules to support standardized frames.

 ---